easyAGI/ezAGI/README.md

 # ezAGI
 easy Augmented Generative Intelligence for LLM

-an exercise in multi-model integration and LLM rational enhancement from ezAGI llama3 integration using together.ai and ollama for llama3
+an exercise in multi-model integration for LLM rational enhancement from ezAGI with a focus on llama3 integration using ollama in tandem with together.ai llama3

+easyAGI has been tested with groq API, openAI API, ollama llama3 from URL, and together.ai API for llama3

 # requirements